Contrast-Security-OSS/docs/content/troubleshooting/node/TroubleshootNodeAgent.md

 tags: "node troubleshooting agent general debug"
 -->

-## Scenario: Unable to install Node agent.
+## Scenario: I'm unable to install the Node agent.

-If you see the following errors during npm install of Node agent
+If you're trying to install the Node agent and see the following errors during `npm install`, you must [set up a compiler](add-hyperlink).

 ```
 npm ERR! @contrast/distringuish@1.2.0 build: `node-gyp rebuild`
 npm ERR!
 Exit status 1